flaviusb/build-radio-stuff/README.md

 ```

 Also, you should have a recent version of Python3 installed, and whatever the equivalent of the `build-essentials` package is for your system that provides gcc, make, binutils and so on.
 You will also need git installed to clone git repos.

+## Setting up your USRP devices

+You will need to plug in the device via an ethernet port, which must be gigabit ethernet speed.
+The ethernet device must have its IP address statically set to `192.168.10.1`.
+There is an included script in this repository called `./setup-devices.sh` that will attempt to do this and then scan for attached USRP devices.
+If your USRP device is not correctly attached, the GNURadio transmission block will not work.